-With the collapse of the Soviet Union in 1991, the Chinese flag now remains the most obviously socialist flag in the world.
+With the collapse of the Soviet Union in 1991, the Chinese flag now remains the most obviously and iconic socialist flag in the world.
 True, the Vietnamese flag uses the red background with a prominent yellow star in the middle, and Cuba and North Korea are arguably ‘more socialist’ than China, but the design of the flag of China harks back to the Soviet flag, red with a yellow hammer and sickle in the top left corner.

 China’s flag is also red, with one large star flanked by four smaller stars in the top left corner.

-What was the Original Chinese Flag?
+What was the Original Flag of China?

 True, they had all sorts of emblems and flags, but no national flag, because there was no ‘nation’ as a defined entity relative to other nations.
 China was an entire civilisation.
 A way of life.